hardcamls/zprize/msm-test.md

 For debugging some driver code, it's usually easier to test on a set of trivial inputs (all points are G1 generator, all scalars are zero except for scalars[0]).
-Testdata for 2^26 takes <5s to generate on AWS.
+Test data for 2^26 takes <5s to generate on AWS.

 ```bash
 CMAKE=cmake3 XCLBIN=<file> TEST_TRIVIAL_INPUTS=1 XCLBIN=<file> cargo test --release -- --nocapture